 What about using CBD oil?

 The main problem with recommending alternative treatments like CBD oil for pain relief in canines is because there hasn’t been enough clinical research to support the anecdotal evidence.
 Please don’t forget that marijuana is toxic to dogs—which is a serious medical event that needs immediate treatment and usually a few days in the hospital to adequately treat, depending on the size of the dog and how much was ingested.
-There is usually no active THC in CBD formulas, but until extremely rigorous testing protocols are in place to ensure a CBD pet-quality product that doesn’t contain any THC, most of the veterinary community remains be hesitant.
+There is usually no active THC in CBD formulas, but until extremely rigorous testing protocols are in place to ensure a CBD pet-quality product that doesn’t contain any THC, most of the veterinary community remains hesitant.

 However, thanks to a new study published last month, the right kind of scientific research is underway regarding CBD and dogs.
+Speak to your veterinarian about the study which came out regarding dogs and canine osteoarthritis.

 What else can I do to help my arthritic pet?